Chart Color Schemes

 Broome is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Broome's dwelling structures, as per the latest Census, consisted of 77.6% houses and 22.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 79.3% houses and 20.7% other dwellings.
-Home ownership in Broome stood at 15.8%, with mortgaged dwellings at 30.7% and rented ones at 53.5%.
-The median monthly mortgage repayment was $2,167, aligning with Non-Metro WA's average, while the median weekly rent was $330, higher than Non-Metro WA's $200.
-Nationally, Broome's mortgage repayments were significantly higher at $2,167 compared to Australia's average of $1,863, and rents were substantially lower at $330 against the national figure of $375.
+In Broome, as per the latest Census evaluation, 77.6% of dwellings were houses with the remaining 22.4% comprising semi-detached units, apartments, and other types of dwellings.
+In comparison, Non-Metro WA had 79.3% houses and 20.7% other dwellings.
+Home ownership in Broome stood at 15.8%, with mortgaged properties at 30.7% and rented ones at 53.5%.
+The median monthly mortgage repayment was $2,167, aligning with the Non-Metro WA average, while the median weekly rent was $330 compared to Non-Metro WA's $200.
+Nationally, Broome's mortgage repayments were higher at $2,167 against the Australian average of $1,863, and rents were lower at $330 compared to the national figure of $375.

 Frequently Asked Questions - Housing